servirtium/servirtium-java/README.md

 of that, and [here's the code for the replayer](https://github.com/paul-hammant/servirtium/blob/master/src/test/java/com/paulhammant/servirtium/SubversionCheckoutReplayerMain.java) for that.

-Note: playback doesn't pass all the tests because there's a randomized GUID in the request payload that changes every time you run the test suite.
+Note: playback does not pass all the tests because there's a randomized GUID in the request payload that changes every time you run the test suite.
 It gets one third of the way through though.

 **Note: this limitation is being resolved, presently**